Learn More About Action Cameras

 If you plan to use your action cam for capturing photos and videos of high-intensity sports like surfing, you'll need the right mount to secure your action camera to your surfboard—and not all brands will have that type of mount or the necessary accessories.

 To solve this problem, go to each brand's website or the store you're buying from and see what accessories and mounting options are included and which are available as add-ons for each brand and model you're thinking about.
 This way, you won't buy an action camera only to find out later that you can't buy a key accessory for the sport, or vice versa.

 What brands are available at Moment?

 As we are always looking for the best action cameras to serve our creatives, we carry GoPro and Insta360 models, which can shoot from a 4K video to a 1080p quality.

 How much does an Action Camera costs?

 Our Action cams are available in a wide range of prices, from models starting at the $199.
-The price of a action camera body is determined by shooting modes, image quality, voice control, video stabilization and video resolution, and other features.
+The price of an action camera body is determined by shooting modes, image quality, voice control, video stabilization and video resolution, and other features.

 Not sure of what would be the best Camera for you?

-If you're not sure which action cam would fit best to capture footage, or if you need recommendations for lens filters or accessories brands that will help you achieve the image results you need, please contact our Gear Guides Team [email protected] We'll pair you with a guide based on your background and needs, and we'll find the right Action Cam case for you.
+If you're not sure which action cam would fit best to capture footage, or if you need recommendations for lens filters or accessories brands that will help you achieve the image results you need, please contact our Gear Guides Team at email@example.com.
+We'll pair you with a guide based on your background and needs, and we'll find the right Action Cam case for you.